Executive Residence: Treaty Room

 The Treaty Room is located between the Lincoln Suite and the Yellow Oval Room, on the south side of the east wing of the Executive Residence.
 When completed in 1809, it was intended to be a bedroom.
 By 1825, its function had changed so that it was now an audience chamber where people could meet with the president (whose office was next door to the east).
 By 1865, the room had been partitioned.
 A passage taking up the southern third of the room was created, to permit individuals to pass unobserved from the president's office directly into the White House Library (then occupying the Yellow Oval Room).
 What remained of the room was used for Cabinet meetings from 1865 to 1902.
 The space was then used as a sitting room from 1902 to 1961.
 The 1952 White House reconstruction removed the passage.
-A new door was opened in the southwest corner of the room so permit direct access to the Yellow Oval Room.
+A new door was opened in the southwest corner of the room to permit direct access to the Yellow Oval Room.

 The space became known as the Treaty Room after President John F. Kennedy signed the Partial Nuclear Test Ban Treaty in the room in 1963.
 It's been used for important treaty signings ever since.
 President Richard Nixon signed the Anti-Ballistic Missile Treaty in the room in 1972, and President Jimmy Carter signed the Camp David Accords in the room in 1978.

 The room has undergone some changes in the past 25 years.
 First Lady Barbara Bush converted it into a private sitting room for the president.
 President George W. Bush had the room's historic paneling and its vibrant red, gold, and blue fabrics removed to alter it more to his own personal taste.
 President Barack Obama had the room redecorated in shades of beige, and continued its use as a private presidential study.

 A half-bathroom in the northwest corner of the Treaty Room remains as of 2015 almost untouched since its creation in 1952.
 It has green and white floor tile in a checkerboard pattern, and the plumbing pipes are exposed.